In this section

 In 2021, the Non-Domestic Rating Public Lavatories Bill came into force.
 It gives public lavatories 100% relief from business rates.
 It applies retrospectively from 1 April 2020.

 The relief does not apply to toilets of a larger unit of rateable property.
 For example, toilets in public libraries.
 It amends Part 3 of the Local Government Finance Act 1988.
-It is to ensure that, in relation to an eligible property which consists wholly or mainly of a public lavatory, the chargeable amount will be zero.
-This provides a 100% mandatory relief for eligible public lavatories in England and Wales.
+It is to ensure that, in relation to a eligible property which consists wholly or mainly of a public lavatory, the chargeable amount will be zero.
+This provides 100% mandatory relief for eligible public lavatories in England and Wales.

 Newspaper relief